bellany03/EV_Population_Analysis/README.md

    - The ERD visually represents the relationships between key entities like vehicles, models, locations, and electric utilities.
    - It provides a structured overview of how data is interconnected, aiding in database design and query optimization.

+### 4. **Written Final Report.pdf**
+   - This document provides a summary and analysis of the project findings.
+   - It includes an explanation of database design choices, key insights from the queries, and an evaluation of trends in EV adoption.
+   - The report also discusses any challenges encountered during the project and possible future improvements.

 ## Key Features of the Database
 - **Comprehensive EV Data Storage**: Includes information on EV make, model, type, electric range, and MSRP.
 - **Geographical Analysis**: Tracks where different EV models are located.